Lokeshshetty12/loki123/README.md

-This is a Music Player Done by T.lokeshshetty and CH.sai sesha reddy
+This is a Music Player App Done by T.lokeshshetty and CH.sai sesha reddy